 Physical exam of the newborn in the delivery room

 A brief, physical exam is done to check for obvious signs that the baby is healthy.
 Other procedures will be done over the next few minutes and hours.
-These may be done in the delivery room or in the nursery, depending on the hospital policy and the condition of the baby.
+These may be done in the delivery room, in the nursery, or in your room, depending on the hospital policy and the condition of the baby.
 Some of these procedures include:

 Measurement of the temperature, heart rate, and respiratory rate

 Measurement of weight, length, and head circumference.
-These measurements help determine if a baby's weight and measurements are normal for the number of weeks of pregnancy.
-Small or underweight babies, as well as very large babies, may need special attention and care.
+These measurements help find out if a baby's weight and measurements are normal for the number of weeks of pregnancy.
+Small or underweight babies and very large babies may need special attention and care.

 Cord care.
 The baby's umbilical cord stump will have a clamp.
 It needs to be kept clean and dry.

 Bath.
 Once a baby's temperature has stabilized, the first bath can be given.